akretion/bank-payment-alternative/account_payment_order_currency/readme/USAGE.md

-On each payment mode it s possible to choose if we want to select by default some currencies.
+On each payment method line it s possible to choose if we want to select by default some currencies.

-In the payment order, when we choose a payment mode, it will have in the payment order the default currencies but it's possible to add some others.
+In the payment order, when we choose a payment method line, it will have in the payment order the default currencies but it's possible to add some others.